digital-work-lab/literature-review-seminar/slides/04-tools.md

 # Platforms: CoLRev and open synthesis

-We may envision an open and extensible research platform supporting different types of literature reviews.
+We envision an open and extensible research platform supporting different types of literature reviews.
+Our focus is on the following aspects:

-The following aspects deem relevant:

 - Shared data structures and processes
 - Open-Source license and extensibility through packages